-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 Liquidation: A liquidator is appointed to identify, locate, secure and realise the assets of the debtor and discharge the debtor's debts to the extent possible.

-Provided that all parties are amicable to the MVL or CVL process and there are no pending legal actions, it typically takes between one and three years to complete the process.
+Provided that all parties are amicable to the MVL or CVL process and there are no pending legal actions, it may take a year or two to complete the process.

 The Companies Law provides that a compulsory liquidation process will be completed within 18 months of commencement.
 If this does not prove possible, an application must be made by the official receiver or liquidator to obtain an extension.
 However, in practice, the vast majority of liquidations are not completed within this period.
 In fact, if a winding-up petition is disputed, it will take longer than 18 months for the court to wind up the debtor.
 The length of the insolvency proceedings therefore depends on the circumstances of each case; where there are causes of action to be pursued (or defended), it will take several years before a liquidation can be completed.

-Receivership: The debenture holder will appoint a receiver pursuant to the terms of a floating charge.
-The receiver appointed will take under his or her control the undertaking and assets of the debtor secured by the floating charge, and may trade to receive any receivables or realise assets to repay the sums due to his or her appointer, depending on the powers granted to him or her under the floating charge.
+Receivership: The debenture holder will appoint a receiver manager pursuant to the terms of a floating charge.
+The receiver manager appointed will take under his or her control the undertaking and assets of the debtor secured by the floating charge, and may trade to receive any receivables or realise assets to repay the sums due to his or her appointer, depending on the powers granted to him or her under the floating charge.
 This process may take any number of months or years, depending on:

 - the realisation prospects of the assets; and

-- challenges via court proceedings that may be made by either the debtor or any creditor against the appointment or any act of the receiver.
+- any creditor against the appointment or any act of the receiver.

 Another milestone in both of the above procedures – particularly where the procedure is not instigated by the debtor itself or where the debtor is opposed to the procedure – is the cooperation of the management of the debtor to provide to the IP complete and necessary information regarding the affairs of the debtor.
 There are many cases of receivership and liquidation proceedings in which the IP is forced to initiate court proceedings against the directors of the debtor and third parties to allow access to, or relinquish possession of, property of the debtor.

 Examinership: To date, no examiner has been successfully appointed; therefore, there is no guidance as to how this procedure typically unfolds in practice.
 Under the Companies Law, the examiner will examine the independent expert's report and the affairs of the debtor; and, as soon as practically possible after his or her appointment, will present proposals for compromise or schemes of arrangement to be approved at least by the majority (in value) of each of the creditors (or class of creditors) and members (or class of members) of the debtor.
 If approved and ratified by the court, these proposals may, at the discretion of the court, bind all members and creditors of the debtor.
-The entire process must be completed within four months; however, the examiner may request a 60-day extension and the court has the discretion to extend this up to six months.
+The entire process must be completed within four months; however, the examiner may apply to court to extend this period, subject to certain requirements being met, by up to a total of a further eight months.

 4.6 What are the respective roles, rights and responsibilities of the following stakeholders during the insolvency proceedings? (a) Debtor, (b) Directors of the debtor, (c) Shareholders of the debtor, (d) Secured creditors, (e) Unsecured creditors, (f) Administrator, (g) Employees, (h) Pension creditors, (i) Insolvency officeholder, (j) Court.